 ″It's very exciting to see more young people and families involved in growing and eating their own food through food gardening,″ said Metallo. ″National leadership, particularly from the First Lady, has certainly been an important factor in the rise in these numbers.
 That consistent message over time makes a tremendous difference and helps fuel more community involvement in gardening.″

-A complete copy of Garden to Table: A 5-Year Look at Food Gardening in America can be downloaded from the National Gardening Association's website at garden.org.
+A complete copy of Garden to Table: A 5-Year Look at Food Gardening in America can be downloaded can be downloaded by clicking here.
 The information contained in the report was compiled by collecting data through annual surveys conducted by Harris Interactive, surveying a representative sample of U.S. Households.
 Estimates of the general population proportions are obtained from the most recent supplement to the Current Population Surveys.
 Results are weighted to the general U.S. adult (18+) household population based on known proportions among this population for education, age and gender, race/ethnicity, region, and income level.

 About the National Gardening Association: The National Gardening Association (NGA) is a national 501(c)3 nonprofit organization that for more than 40 years has promoted learning through gardening to encourage personal growth.
 NGA's mission is to empower every generation to lead healthier lives, build stronger communities, and encourage environmental stewardship through educational gardening programs.
 NGA provided over $4 million in grants to more than 10,000 community-based organizations benefitting 2 million youth across the country.
 NGA's Gardening with Kids program provides a one-stop shop for obtaining gardening supplies, equipment and free educational resources for schools, families and community gardeners.
 All net proceeds help support grants and educational resources administered by NGA.
 Learn more NGA's programs and services at garden.org or kidsgardening.org.